UPDATED: JULY 05, 2023 | 2 MIN READ

 According to the National Alliance on Mental Illness, about 51.5 million people in the U.S. experience some form of mental illness each year.
-Due to a lack of insurance coverage or understanding, only about 45% of them receive treatment.
+Due to a lack of insurance coverage or understanding, only about 45% receive treatment.

 A study in the National Library of Medicine found that the cost to deliver inpatient psychiatric treatment was highest in individuals with Medicare and lowest for the uninsured, with average specific costs below.